thepirat000/Audit.NET/README.md

 ## Usage

 The **Audit Scope** is the central object of this framework.
-It encapsulates an audit event, controlling its lifecycle. (see [AuditScope statechart](https://github.com/thepirat000/Audit.NET#auditscope-statechart)).
+It encapsulates an audit event, controlling its lifecycle. ([statechart](https://github.com/thepirat000/Audit.NET#auditscope-statechart)).

 The **Audit Event** is an extensible information container of an audited operation.